ModCloth: History

 In October 2019, Walmart sold ModCloth to brand investment platform Go Global Retail, in a year when Walmart was facing projected losses of $1 billion in its e-commerce division.

 In May 2021, Nogin acquired Modcloth from Go Global Retail for an undisclosed sum.
+In December 2023, Nogin filed for Chapter 11 bankruptcy.
+As of April 3, 2024, Nogin has announced their confirmation of a restructuring plan for their chapter 11 bankruptcy in which "reorganized equity interests will be acquired by a newly-formed entity sponsored by B. Riley Financial, Inc.

 Stance on body image

 Truth in Advertising Act endorsement

 In 2014, ModCloth became the first retailer to sign the Heroes Pledge for Advertisers.
-As an endorser, ModCloth committed to not use Photoshop to “change the shape, size, proportion, color, and/or remove/enhance the physical features” of its advertising models in post-production.
-In June 2016, ModCloth hosted an event on Capitol Hill to support the 2016 Truth in Advertising Act.
-Modcloth’s Susan Gregg Koger spoke at this event along with Representative Ileana Ros-Lehtinen, who was one of the introducers of the act.
+As an endorser, ModCloth committed to not using Photoshop to "change the shape, size, proportion, colour, and/or remove/enhance the physical features" of its advertising models in post-production.
+In June 2016, ModCloth hosted an event on Capitol Hill to support the Truth in Advertising Act.
+Modcloth's Susan Gregg Koger spoke at this event alongside Representative Ileana Ros-Lehtinen, who was one of the introducers of the act.

 Real people as models

 In 2015, ModCloth began using staff members as models for its swimwear advertising campaigns.
-ModCloth’s swimsuit campaign launched in response to research that correlated low self-esteem for women with exposed to thin models.
+ModCloth's swimsuit campaign launched in response to research that correlated low self-esteem for women with exposure to thin models.

 Plus-size rebranding

 In 2015, ModCloth removed the plus-size term from its site.
-The company’s decision was supported by a ModCloth survey, which concluded that almost two-thirds of women were embarrassed to shop in a separate section for plus-labeled clothing.
+The company's decision was supported by a ModCloth survey, which concluded that almost two-thirds of women were embarrassed to shop in a separate section for plus-labelled clothing.
 The plus-size clothing was integrated into the greater site and made shoppable through size filters.